eheitfield/SimpleMatrixKit/README.md

 ```
 let mse = try resid.transpose * resid / Double(n)
 ```
 Here `mse` is a 1x1 element matrix.
-We can use a subsript to access the underlying `Double` value.
+We can use a subscript to access the underlying `Double` value.
 ```
 let mseAsDouble = mse[0,0]
 ```